pmyla1/Genomic-Swamping-and-Introgression/README.md

 # Cutadapt (Trimming adapters from Illumina paired-end reads)

-Cutadapt and the 170524_cutadapters_fastqc_multiqc.sh script was used to trim the Nextera transposase adapter sequences from the fastq.gz sequencing files.
+Cutadapt(Version 4.6) and the 170524_cutadapters_fastqc_multiqc.sh script was used to trim the Nextera transposase adapter sequences from the *C. danica* fastq.gz sequencing files.
+Moreover, the Illumina universal adapters (5'-CTGTCTCTTATACACATCT-3') were trimmed from the *Ionopsidium* sequencing reads utilising Cutadapt version 4.6.

 Example command:
 ```